-There are six other Emirates that makes of the federation of the U.A.E and they have something to offer that Dubai doesn’t.
+There are six other Emirates that make of the Federation of the U.A.E, and they have something to offer that Dubai doesn’t.

 The seven Emirates that make up the United Arab Emirates, also known as the U.A.E are:

 Emirate of Abu Dhabi is by far the largest of the 7 Emirates and the capital of the federation.

 Emirate of Ajman is the smallest of the Emirates.

 Emirate of Dubai is arguably the most famous one.

 Emirate of Fujairah is the easternmost and the only Emirate that does not have a coastline along the Persian Gulf.